 Other, less common forms of dysautonomia include but are not limited to: diabetic autonomic neuropathy, familial dysautonomia, baroreflex failure and autonomic dysreflexia.

-We believe that working with other foundations as a TEAM, will inspire hope to those who need it, raise awareness and educate the medical community at large about all forms of dysautonomia.
+Team DAF believes that working with other foundations as a TEAM, will inspire hope to those who need it, raise awareness and educate the medical community at large about all forms of dysautonomia.

 By furthering research, increasing education and empowering patients to be advocates for their health, Team DAF helps lessen the suffering of those whose lives have been forever impacted by dysautonomias and speed their way to more effective treatments.